aj1365/ViT_Finetuning/README.md

 ## Usage

-Run the training script with command line arguments to specify hyperparameters:
+Run the training script with command line arguments to specify settings:

 --data_dir: Path to the NWPU-RESISC45 dataset directory.